sis-cmdb/sis-ui/README.md

 # Requirements

 [Grunt](http://gruntjs.com) is used to build the UI.
-Ensure grunt is installed via `sudo npm install -g grunt-cli`.
+Ensure grunt is installed via `npm install -g grunt-cli`.  `sudo` might be required depending on your installation.

 # Building